Transportation Details (bottom of page)

 Do you have a nurse on site?

 Yes!
-There is always a nurse on site.
+During Summer Camp, there is always a nurse on site.
 The health and safety of campers is taken extremely seriously at Cooch.
 Our nursing staff live in the Health Centre and are available on call 24 hours a day.

 My son or daughter takes daily meds.
 Is that an issue?